-Trump ordered aid frozen; more Democrats want impeachment
+More Democrats now lining up for Trump impeachment probe

+House Speaker Nancy Pelosi was gathering her chamber’s majority caucus behind closed doors to consider next steps amid a political uprising that’s drawing deep support from frontline freshmen lawmakers and seasoned veterans.

+Trump, meanwhile, insisted anew that he did nothing wrong in freezing funding for the Eastern European ally before talking with the Ukraine president about former Vice President Joe Biden and his son Hunter Biden.
+That phone call is part of a complaint by a government whistleblower against Trump.
-WASHINGTON (AP) — President Donald Trump personally ordered his staff to freeze nearly $400 million in aid to Ukraine a few days before a phone call in which he pressured the Eastern European nation’s leader to investigate the family of political rival Joe Biden, a revelation that comes as more Democrats move toward impeachment proceedings.

-Trump, in remarks to reporters at the United Nations on Tuesday, said he held up the aid to fight corruption and urge European nations to share in helping out Ukraine.
+The president Trump acknowledged Tuesday that he personally ordered his staff to freeze nearly $400 million in aid to Ukraine a few days before the phone call to Volodymyr Zelenskiy.
+In remarks to reporters at the United Nations, Trump said he held up the aid to fight corruption and urge European nations to share in helping out Ukraine.

 “I’d withhold again,” Trump said.
 “And I’ll continue to withhold until such time as Europe and other nations contribute to Ukraine.”
 He named Germany and France as among the countries that should “put up money.”

+“Now is the time to act,” said Rep. John Lewis of Georgia, the civil rights icon, in an emotional address to the House by the 70-year-old lawmaker who is often viewed as the conscience of the chamber’s Democrats.

+“The time to begin impeachment proceedings against this president has come,” Lewis said.
+He said he has been patient but now, “To delay or to do otherwise would betray the foundation of our democracy.”

-The matter, which is now part of a whistleblower complaint, has sparked questions about whether the president improperly used his office to pressure a foreign country to help his own reelection prospects.
-Democrats are demanding more information about the whistleblower’s allegations, and more than a dozen have for the first time raised the prospect of impeaching the president.
-They include a group of moderate House freshmen in competitive districts.
+The Trump-Ukraine matter is part of the whistleblower complaint, raising questions of whether the president improperly used his office to pressure a foreign country to help his own reelection prospects.
+Democrats are demanding more information and those raising the prospect of impeaching the president now include many moderate House freshmen in competitive districts.

-House Speaker Nancy Pelosi, who has resisted calls for impeachment proceedings for months, was huddling with her caucus in a closed-door meeting Tuesday afternoon.
-Pelosi and her leadership team on the various oversight committees are considering bringing forward a resolution that would put the House on the record on this matter, according to a Democratic leadership aide who was granted anonymity to discuss the private talks.
-That resolution could come as soon as Wednesday.

-Senate Democratic Leader Chuck Schumer said he would seek a vote Tuesday in the Republican-controlled Senate on a resolution calling for the Trump administration to provide Congress with the whistleblower’s government complaint.
+One idea that was being discussed was the possibility of a select committee that could handle these new issues.

+Virginia Rep. Abigail Spanberger, a former CIA agent and one of the freshman Democrats from military and national security backgrounds who came out together for impeachment proceedings, said “the notion of a select committee is likely a good one” — as long as it remains bipartisan.

+The line of new lawmakers backing impeachment proceedings came as Spanberger and six other House freshmen from national security backgrounds — including a former Navy pilot, soldiers, officers and intelligence analysts — wrote in a joint op-ed that the allegations against Trump “are stunning, both in the national security threat they pose and the potential corruption they represent.”

-At issue is a summer phone call with Ukraine President Volodymyr Zelenskiy , in which Trump is said to have pushed for investigations into Biden and his son.
-In the days before that call, Trump ordered that aid to Ukraine be frozen, according to two people familiar with but not authorized to discuss private conversations.
-They spoke on the condition of anonymity.
+At issue is a summer phone call with Ukraine President Zelenskiy , in which Trump is said to have pushed for investigations into Biden and his son.

-Trump has insisted he did nothing wrong and has denied that any requests for help in procuring damaging information about the Bidens were tied to the aid freeze.
-Former Vice President Joe Biden is among the leading candidates in the Democratic presidential primary.

 Trump has sought, without evidence, to implicate Biden and his son Hunter in the kind of corruption that has long plagued Ukraine.
 Hunter Biden served on the board of a Ukrainian gas company at the same time his father was leading the Obama administration’s diplomatic dealings with Kyiv.
 Though the timing raised concerns among anti-corruption advocates, there has been no evidence of wrongdoing by either the former vice president or his son.